alanh90/BicameralAGI/README.md

 6. Follow the prompts for initial setup!

 ---
-<a name="research-section"></a>
-## 📚 Research and Publications (WIP)

----
 <a name="faq-section"></a>
 ## ❓ Frequently Asked Questions (FAQ)

 ### Q: What is BicameralAGI?
-A: BicameralAGI is an experimental AI project inspired by Julian Jaynes' bicameral mind theory.
-It aims to create a more human-like AI by implementing a multi-system architecture that mimics the complexity of human cognition.
+A: BicameralAGI is a community-driven AGI project inspired by Julian Jaynes' bicameral mind theory.
+Started by Alan Hourmand and now developed by the Artificial Sentience Community, it aims to create more human-like AI through a multi-system architecture that mimics the complexity of human cognition.

 ### Q: Is BicameralAGI a functioning AI system?
-A: Currently, BicameralAGI is in the early stages of development.
-It's a proof-of-concept and research project, not a fully functioning AI system "yet".
+A: Currently, BicameralAGI is in Phase 1 of development.
+While we have working components and prototypes, it's primarily a research and development project that we're building together as a community.
+We're making steady progress toward a functioning system.

 ### Q: How does BicameralAGI differ from other AI projects?
-A: BicameralAGI's unique approach lies in its multi-system architecture with a focus on emotional intelligence, dreaming, and an artificial subconscious.
-Unlike many AI systems that use a single large model, BicameralAGI aims to create an "orchestra" of AI subsystems that communicate in real-time.
+A: Beyond our unique multi-system architecture focusing on emotional intelligence and artificial subconsciousness, what truly sets us apart is our community-driven approach and emphasis on mutualistic AI alignment.
+We're building an "orchestra" of AI subsystems that communicate in real-time, with contributions from developers, researchers, and thinkers worldwide.

 ### Q: How can I contribute to the project?
-A: Contributions are welcome!
-Check out the CONTRIBUTING.md file in the repository for guidelines on how to get involved.
-We appreciate code contributions, documentation improvements, and even theoretical inputs.
+A: There are many ways to contribute!
+Join our [Discord community](https://discord.gg/ns6E3xM6XN), participate in discussions on [r/ArtificialSentience](https://www.reddit.com/r/ArtificialSentience/), or check out our CONTRIBUTING.md file for code contribution guidelines.
+We welcome everything from code and documentation to theoretical insights and creative ideas.

 ### Q: Do I need specialized hardware to run BicameralAGI?
-A: The hardware requirements may vary depending on the current state of the project.
+A: The hardware requirements vary depending on which components you're working with.
+Basic development and testing can be done on standard hardware, but some advanced features may require more computational power.
+Join our Discord for specific requirements and community recommendations.

 ### Q: Is BicameralAGI associated with any company or institution?
-A: No, currently BicameralAGI is an independent, open-source project developed by Alan Hourmand.
+A: BicameralAGI is an independent, open-source project led by Alan Hourmand and developed by the Artificial Sentience Community.
+While we welcome collaboration with academic and research institutions, we remain independent to maintain our community-driven focus.

 ### Q: How does emotional intelligence factor into BicameralAGI?
-A: Emotional intelligence is a key component of BicameralAGI.
-The project aims to integrate emotional processing as a fundamental aspect of the AI's decision-making and interaction capabilities, not just as an add-on feature.
+A: Emotional intelligence is a cornerstone of our project.
+We're integrating emotional processing as a fundamental aspect of the AI's architecture, not just as an add-on feature.
+Our community is actively working on novel approaches to artificial empathy and emotional understanding.

 ### Q: What's the long-term goal for BicameralAGI?
-A: The long-term vision is to contribute to the development of more human-like AGI systems that can interact naturally and beneficially with humans.
+A: Our vision is to become the largest open-source AGI project focused on developing safe, human-like artificial general intelligence that genuinely cares about humanity.
+We believe this can best be achieved through community collaboration and our unique mutualistic approach to AI alignment.

+### Q: How can I join the community?
+A: Join our [Discord server](https://discord.gg/ns6E3xM6XN) and subscribe to [r/ArtificialSentience](https://www.reddit.com/r/ArtificialSentience/).
+These are our main platforms for project discussion, collaboration, and community interaction.

+### Q: I'm not a programmer.
+Can I still contribute?
+A: Absolutely!
+We need diverse perspectives and skills.
+Whether you're a writer, artist, philosopher, researcher, or just passionate about AGI, there's a place for you in our community.
+Many important contributions come from theoretical insights, documentation, testing, and creative ideas.

+---
+<a name="research-section"></a>
+## 📚 Research and Publications (Will need to be filled)

 ---
 <a name="license-section"></a>